tuthanhh/tuthanhh/README.md

 - Contribute to meaningful projects that have a positive impact.
 - Revisit and study mathematics more seriously.
 - Collaborate with like-minded individuals and broaden my knowledge in software development.
-- Maintain a healthy balance between learning, creativity, and personal interests.
+- Balance learning, creating, and personal fun — because all work and no play is no fun at all.